Avik181/Check-out-page/README.md

-This is challenge project from Frontend Masters, I took this chalenge to practice css flex box properties.
+This is a challenge project from Frontend Masters, I took this chalenge to practice css flex box properties.

 # Getting Started with Create React App